Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 #> 6 181390 333260 0.3641    2  7.8
 ```

-which allows us to fit a linear model for organic carbon as a function
+which lets us fit a linear model for organic carbon as a function
 of distance to river and soil type: